alabsi91/reanimated-color-picker/readme.md

 | ringColor | string | `#fff`  | the color of the ring around the slider handle     |
 | style     | object |    /    | opacity slider container style                     |

-> **Note** some of the style properties will be overwritten.
+> **Note** some style properties will be overwritten.

 ### :small_orange_diamond:`<Swatches />`

 ![swatches](https://github.com/alabsi91/reanimated-color-picker/blob/main/images/swatches.png?raw=true)

-- A list of swatches to select a color.
+- A list of colored swatches is used for quick color selection.

 | Property     |   Type    |     Default     | Description                         |
 | :----------- | :-------: | :-------------: | :---------------------------------- |